AlexREvans/Problem-Solving/Readme.md

 Here, we have

    * An understanding of the solution space and a way of generating digit combinations through [the `SafeCodeGenerator` class](./src/main/safe.ts)
-   * A way of assessing solutions matches the correct code through the `matchingCode` `Threshold` function
+   * A way of assessing answers matches the correct code through the `matchingCode` `Threshold` function
    * Ways of providing feedback
       * A lock which gives no feedback - `noFeedbackLock`
       * A lock which tells of correct digits - `helpfulFeedbackLock`

-The subsequent tests illustrate that solutions can be generated and tested against the threshold function.
+The subsequent tests illustrate that answers can be generated and tested against the threshold function.

-A solution can be found whether or not the lock provides feedback but, with consideration for how we can narrow the solutions space where information is available, we can reduce the number of considerations by narrowing our solution space.
+An answer can be found whether or not the lock provides feedback but, with consideration for how we can narrow the solutions space where information is available, we can reduce the number of considerations by narrowing our solution space.

 ## In the Wild?

    * Recurrent Neural Networks
    * Agile improvement - scrum sprints/goals/retrospectives